elunna/nerfhack-changelog/README.md

 * scorpions are tiny
 * shades get 20MR
 * shapechangers turn back to their base form when killed with 50-75% of their health (SLASH'EM)
-* shapechangers hold level-appropriate form longer, out-of-depth only briefly (Fourk).
+* shapechangers hold level-appropriate form longer, out-of-depth forms for less time (Fourk).
 * cancelled shapeshifters cannot change form.
-* shopkeeper base level has been raised to 13 (xnh)
+* shopkeeper base level raised to 24, AC to -6 (SLASH'EM)
 * shopkeepers get a wand of sleep instead of striking (Evil)
-* shopkeepers get extra defensive items (SLASHEM).
+* shopkeepers get extra defensive items (SLASHEM)
 * shopkeepers and priests are colored yellow (xnh)
+* Shopkeepers resist sleep and poison.
 * tame spiders will not spin webs.
 * titans can see invisible (FIQ)
 * titans resist death magic (SLASHEM)